CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexVmRestoreOperation.md

 HasVmSnapshotInfoMoid returns a boolean if a field has been set.

+### SetVmSnapshotInfoMoidNil

+`func (o *HyperflexVmRestoreOperation) SetVmSnapshotInfoMoidNil(b bool)`

+ SetVmSnapshotInfoMoidNil sets the value for VmSnapshotInfoMoid to be an explicit nil

+### UnsetVmSnapshotInfoMoid
+`func (o *HyperflexVmRestoreOperation) UnsetVmSnapshotInfoMoid()`

+UnsetVmSnapshotInfoMoid ensures that no value is present for VmSnapshotInfoMoid, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)